AntonKozlov/crac-demo/README.md

 mvn clean install
 ```

-under target you will see the `crac-demo-1.0.0-SNAPSHOT-shaded.jar` ubber jar.
+under target you will see the `crac-demo-1.0.0-SNAPSHOT-shaded.jar` uber jar.

 - From within the `crac-demo` folder run the `java_17_crac` container: